 A recent decision out of the Court of Appeals of Iowa, Salem United Methodist Church of Cedar Rapids v.
 Church Mutual Insurance Company, provides an example of such complexity when considering the interplay of case law and policy provisions.
 The insured church facility was damaged when the Cedar River overflowed its banks and inundated the City of Grand Rapids.
 The sewer drains system for the church backed up because of the flooding.
-The trial court ruled in favor of the insured’s claim, but the appellate court found the trial judge committed reversible age, so the decision was reversed.
+The trial court ruled in favor of the insured’s claim, but the appellate court found the trial judge committed reversible damage, so the decision was reversed.

 On appeal, the court indicated that the controlling principle is that the intent of the parties must control the court’s interpretation unless the policy language is ambiguous.
 The court indicated that a policy is ambiguous when there are two reasonable interpretations when the policy is read as a whole.
 When the relevant terms are ambiguous, the insurance policy must be construed in terms most favorable to the policyholder.